LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specify the name of the related field, along with the related field's Record ID, within the action that adds or updates a record within the database.
+Specify the name of the related field, along with the related field's Record ID, within the action that adds or updates a record.
 The related field must be contained in the current layout either individually or within a portal.

 In one-to-one or one-to-many relationships, the fully qualified field name must be used along with the Record ID of the related field in the format